pankajmishra000/covid_mask_detector/Readme.md

 # 3. Special Thanks/ reference

-*The used dataset has been taken from Prajna Bhandary [GitHub](https://github.com/prajnasb/observations/tree/master/experiements/data) account.*
+*The used training dataset has been taken from Prajna Bhandary [GitHub](https://github.com/prajnasb/observations/tree/master/experiements/data) account.*